Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \begin{parable}[\citet{kleinberg2015prediction}] First, imagine a person deciding whether to take an umbrella in the morning.
 It's enough to know whether it rains - the umbrella keeps them dry if it rains, and does nothing if it doesn't.
 Optimizing the decision problem reduces just to predicting whether or not it will rain.
 Meanwhile, taking an umbrella doesn't affect whether it rains. \end{parable} \begin{parable} Consider a physician deciding whether or not to prescribe a patient a drug.
 We would prefer to directly estimate the causal effect: whether the patient's outcomes will be better with the drug than without it. \end{parable}

 Formally, the first case is where we are able to specify a loss function $\ell(D, Y)$ which depends on an observable quantity $Y$ which is \textit{not} itself a function of $D$, e.g., the decision to carry an umbrella does not itself impact whether it rains.
 The second case is where the appropriate loss function is parameterized by quantities that are not fully observable due to decision-dependence.
-For patients that we do not treat, we cannot observe their treatment effects, and vice versa for those we do treat.
+For patients that we do not treat, we cannot observe their treatment effects, and vice versa.

-What are examples where prediction is enough?
-The ``umbrella" dynamic can arise when targeting programs that might act as social insurance, therefore kicking in with high efficacy conditional on random events (to be predicted).
-An example is intensive homelessness prevention. \begin{example}[Housing - Preventing Homelessness (California Policy Lab) ] The California Policy Lab and the University of Chicago Poverty Lab have used multi-system service utilization data in Los Angeles county in order to predict homelessness, in particular to target outreach with cash benefits to try to predict and prevent the onset of homelessness \citep{wachter2019predicting}. \end{example} Pure prediction if the outreach (a sizeable subsidy to spend on whatever needs are most pressing) is extremely effective in preventing homelessness --- the magnitude of the effect outweighs heterogeneity concerns.\footnote{\citet{liu2023actionability} formalized this notion of a \emph{sufficient action} that improves outcomes for all decision subjects, regardless of their particular circumstances.
-Using a causal-graphical formalism, they show that the existence of such an action is both necessary and sufficient for pure prediction to be adequate for targeting interventions. }
+What are examples where prediction is enough? \citet{liu2023actionability} formalized a notion of a \emph{sufficient action} that improves outcomes for all decision subjects, regardless of their particular circumstances.
+Using a causal-graphical formalism, they show that the existence of such an action is both necessary and sufficient for pure prediction to be adequate for targeting interventions.